AmeliaYozu/AmeliaYozu.github.io/about.md

 permalink: /about/
 ---

-I am currently diving in the ocean of Computer Vison and Deep Learning, and have found they are extremely charming. \**wink*\*
+I am currently a cat whisperer in the ocean of Computer Vison and Deep Learning, and have found they are extremely charming. \**wink*\*

 Before that, I was a System Engineer who does what System Engineers do, then one day I quitted, since I suddenly realized my day-to-day life (which I'm *not* very passionate about) could be left in the same day as the first day, and that horrifies me.